 This choice is up to each individual author.
 There is no right or wrong choice as there are benefits to both.

-If you have a number of titles, you can always have some in and some out, and see which works best for you in the long-term.
+If you have a number of titles, you can always have some in and some out.
+Then you can see which works best for you in the long-term.

-Once you have made your choices on where to sell your books and ebooks, then it will be time to promote your books.
+After you have made your choices about where to sell your books and ebooks it will be time to promote your books.

 That is when the hard work really starts.